KhadijaAL15/discount-strategy-analysis/README.md

 ---

-## 📈 Visual Insights

-Key visual patterns observed:

-* Revenue loss increases with higher discount levels
-* Revenue per order declines as discounts increase
-* High-value orders are concentrated in low to moderate discount ranges

----

 ## 📎 Presentation

-Prezi presentation:
 👉 https://prezi.com/view/vvTvKs9qmEhNW8DYYX1e/?referral_token=Ki3dK4lnB3FN

 ---

-## ⚠️ Notes
+## ⚠️ Data Quality & Future Improvements

-* Analysis is based on completed orders only
-* Some payment-related fields may include shipping
-* Data was cleaned to remove invalid values and ensure consistency
+* Incorporate profit / margin data for deeper insights
+* Improve data consistency and tracking of discount application
+* Implement **A/B testing** to evaluate the true impact of different discount levels
+* Enhance data collection processes to ensure cleaner and more reliable datasets

 ---

-## 🚀 Future Improvements

-* Incorporate profit / margin data
-* Add customer segmentation
-* Analyze seasonal discount strategies
-* Build a targeted discount recommendation model
+## 👩‍💻 About Me

+Aspiring Data Scientist with a strong background in sales and process optimization.
+Focused on translating data into actionable business insights and improving decision-making through data-driven approaches.

+---